( ⇪ Classes )

 Knowledge Devotion: You gain the Knowledge Devotion feat as a bonus feat at 6th level.

-Baccob’s Favor (Su): Upon reaching 20th level, Baccob has recognized your humble desire for knowledge and allows you to access his Library of Lore in the Outlands, bypassing The Great Seal (because if anyone knows how to bypass The Great Seal, it’s the god of magic).
+Baccob’s Favor (Su): Upon reaching 20th level, Baccob has recognized your humble desire for knowledge (even if you don’t worship Boccob) and allows you to access his Library of Lore in the Outlands, bypassing The Great Seal (because if anyone knows how to bypass The Great Seal, it’s the god of magic).
 At-will as a standard action, you may teleport yourself and your familiar companion to a private room in the library (which only you and Baccob can access).
 You are allowed to research any topic here (although Baccob may forbid access to certain knowledge).
 Your private room likewise allows you to teleport from there to any location on the material plane which would qualify as “very familiar” to you (as in a teleport spell).
 Both of these teleportation effects cannot be prevented in any way (except by Baccob).
 Once per month, you may as a free action telepathically ask Baccob an open-ended question and get a completely truthful answer (although Baccob may refuse to answer certain questions or specifics).
 Baccob gives you this answer telepathically over the next minute, at the normal speed of speech.
 If Baccob refuses to answer a question entirely, you do not expend your question for that month.

 Witch Spell List